Restruder 9/17/2023 – 9/23/2023 Updates

 Restruder 3/24/2024 – 3/31/2024 Updates

-This week I tested the design and made some adjustments to the design that will be putting in the osf cite.
-In the orginal design the holes of the piece did not align with the circuit board.
-The board was printed off with 2.85 pla with the recommend settings for the printers.
-Also the amount of thickness of the board for the circuit board attachement could be reuduced for more room for the bolts since there is not enough room for bolt and nuts between the printer and the design.
+This week I tested the design and made some adjustments to the design that will be put in the osf cite.
+In the original design the holes of the piece did not align with the circuit board.
+The board was printed off with 2.85 pla with the recommended settings for the printers.
+Also the amount of thickness of the board for the circuit board attachment could be reduced for more room for the bolts since there is not enough room for bolt and nuts between the printer and the design.

 Original design